ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/extending_a_catalogfactory.md

 }
 ```

-## Extend the template and show display the keywords
+## Extend the template and display the keywords

-You can extend the default template `SilversolutionsEshopBundle:Catalog:parts/productData.html.twig` in your Bundle.
-The following example makes use of the theme option of the Template Resolver and requires some config settings :
+You can extend the default template `SilversolutionsEshopBundle:Catalog:parts/productData.html.twig`.
+The following example makes use of the theme option of the Template Resolver and requires some config settings:

 ``` yaml
 siso_tools.default.template_resolver.enabled: true